meilisearch/specifications/text/0117-typo-tolerance-api.md

 #### 3.2.1.3 `DELETE`- `indexes/:index_uid/settings/typo-tolerance`

-Allow resetting the default settings of the typo tolerance feature for an index.
+Allow resetting the typo tolerance feature to the default for an index.

 > Returns a 202 response.
 See [Tasks API](0060-tasks-api.md)